Nicola Coughlan: Wider recognition (2021–present)

-Coughlan was named in Elles "40 for 40: The Women In Film And Television Power List," which lists women that "will shape what - and how - you watch for decades to come".
+Coughlan was named in Elles "40 for 40: The Women In Film And Television Power List", which lists women that "will shape what - and how - you watch for decades to come".
 The Independent named Coughlan in its "Independent Women 2025 - The Influence List" which listed 50 of the most influential women in the UK.
 Coughlan was honoured with the Konbini Commitment Award, which recognizes a talent or a series that has distinguished itself by the artistic quality and the societal, innovative or revolutionary dimension of its work, at the 8th Cannes International Series Festival (Canneseries).
 In May 2025, Coughlan was named 36th in Radio Times' TV 100 of the most influential people in TV.
-In June 2025, Coughlan was included on Pride Power List 2025 as one of the “Celebrity Allies Using Their Platform to Stand Up For Our Community When It Counts."
-Coughlan was also shortlisted for the Celebrity of the Year Award at the National Diversity Awards 2025.
+In June 2025, Coughlan was included on Pride Power List 2025 as one of the "Celebrity Allies Using Their Platform to Stand Up For Our Community When It Counts."
+Coughlan was shortlisted for the Celebrity of the Year Award at the National Diversity Awards 2025.

-Coughlan will play the role of Silky in the upcoming adaptation of Enid Blyton's The Magic Faraway Tree.
-She will have a starring role in the upcoming feature drama-thriller, Love and War, about a woman who must travel to Syria to find her abducted daughter.
-Coughlan will make her National Theatre debut playing Margaret (Peegan) Flaherty in John Millington Synge's The Playboy of the Western World in the Lyttelton from 4 December 2025 to 28 February 2026.
-Coughlan will voice star in Sony Pictures Animation's Goat, which is set for theatrical release on February 13, 2026.
-Coughlan is set to lead the fourth season of Channel 4’s BAFTA-Winning ‘I Am’ Anthology Series.

-Coughlan is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.